mwkm/SVF/readme.md

 ## Sub-window Variance Filter

 This is a reference MATLAB implementation of the _**Sub-window Variance filter**_ described in our article [_Multi-scale Image Decomposition Using a Local Statistical Edge Model_](https://ieeexplore.ieee.org/document/9483837).
-Our filter uses **Summed Area Table** (integral image) as an acceleration means, and it is also gradient-preserving, i.e. has no gradient reversal problem.
+Our filter uses **Summed Area Table** (integral image) as an acceleration means, and it is also gradient-preserving, i.e. has no gradient reversal problem. (paper preprint [here](https://arxiv.org/abs/2105.01951))

 This code has been tested on MATLAB R2019b.